9 Common signs of kidney disease

 - Timely treatment of urinary tract infections: Many times, urinary infections are neglected.
 Timely management of infections and urinary tract stones may prevent kidney damage in the long run.

-- Avoid self-medications and supplements: Certain over-the-counter (OTC) supplements and painkillers have caused kidney damage in some people.
+- Avoid self-medication and supplements: Certain over-the-counter (OTC) supplements and painkillers have caused kidney damage in some people.
 Never take any medicine without the advice of a healthcare professional.

 - Avoid alcohol and tobacco: Tobacco and alcohol can damage various organs including the kidneys.
 Avoiding them helps to lead a healthy life.
 It is recommended that men should not have more than two drinks per day, and women must restrict to not more than one drink per day.